realsuayip/rest-filters/docs/source/getting-started.rst

 parent filter, from which both of them will inherit.
 We can also specify groups per filter basis.

-Doing this result in a query like this:
+Doing this results in a query like this:

 .. code-block:: sql